 - Graphics performance is not very satisfying

-While buying a Mac solely for Zoom conferencing seems to be a questionable decision, it isn’t so if you have other CPU-intensive things to do.
+While buying an Apple Mac solely for Zoom conferencing seems to be a questionable decision, it isn’t so if you have other CPU-intensive things to do.
 This list has many compact desktops, but neither is as small as the Mac Mini.

 This may look and weigh as much as a small box, but make no mistake about the punch it packs.
 This variant has got a Core i5 processor, but with the Mac OS, it is much more capable than any Windows alternative.